 Revelation 18.
-The fulfilment of prophecies concerning ancient Babylon, Jerusalem and Tyre gives grounds for believing that the days of modern civilisation are also numbered.
+Fulfilled prophecies concerning ancient Babylon, Jerusalem and Tyre give grounds for believing that the days of modern civilisation are also numbered.

 and the rough places a plain.